TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/iam-sspr-insight12-insufficient-licensing-password-writeback.md

 # Insufficient licensing for password writeback

- We have determined that your tenant: <!--$TenantId-->[TenantId]<!--/$TenantId--> does not have the licensing needed for password writeback.
-Because <!--$UserId-->[UserId]<!--/$UserId--> is a hybrid user, password writeback must be enabled and licensing before they can change or reset their password.
+We have determined that your tenant: <!--$TenantId-->[TenantId]<!--/$TenantId--> does not have the licensing needed for password writeback. <!--$UserId-->[UserId]<!--/$UserId--> is a hybrid user, therefore, password writeback must be enabled and licensing acquired before they can change or reset their password.

 Review the [password reset licensing requirements](https://docs.microsoft.com/azure/active-directory/authentication/concept-sspr-licensing) to determine which licenses you need.